- Reserve A Spot In a Live Class — Upcoming Dates

 I decided to take the GRE with very little time to prepare.
 After two meetings with Cody, my score improved 12 points, and I scored above and beyond my goal during my official test.
 I would highly recommend giving him a call if you are preparing for the GRE. – Maverick N. – Read what other students say

 Taking a GRE prep course is like talking to an architect.
-They may cost you some bucks, but Continue reading Be Certain you’re prepared for the GRE© Cody Blair, All Rights Reserved.
+They may cost you some bucks, but Continue reading Are you really GRE ready?© Cody Blair, All Rights Reserved.

 Spiftaculous website Exemplar will show you lots of examples of that irritatingly unfamiliar vocabulary term in context so you can get the straight skinny on how it’s used.
 It will also give you some stats about how often your word is used by year and geographic locale.
 Strangely, it doesn’t give you the actual definition though–don’t ask me why–but combine it with wordnik.com for a more robust vocabulary experience.